 I don’t usually go with private campgrounds, but Campfire Lodgings in Asheville is an exception.
 This campground is nestled in the stunning Blue Ridge Mountains.
-If you are newer to camping, going with a private campground can help to alleviate any worries you may have.
+If you are newer to camping, going to a private campground can help to alleviate any worries you may have.

 Great Smoky Mountain National Park, North Carolina

 There are 10 campsites located in Great Smoky Mountain National Park that are accessible by cars and RVs.
 You can also do backcountry camping and there is a horse campground also available.
 For car camping, check out either Cades Cove or Smokemont campgrounds for RV and tent camping.

 Cape Hatteras National Seashore, Outer Banks

-All of them have space for RVs and tent camping, and have dump sites, showers, and fireside grills.
+All of them have space for RVs and tent camping and have dumpsites, showers, and fireside grills.
 These campgrounds are ocean-side so you can fall asleep to the sound of the Atlantic Ocean.
 The Frisco Campground is located right in the sand dunes, whereas the others are separated by the beach with barrier dunes.